Background information/reason for request/extension:

-- Establish and facilitate inter-agency, multi-sectoral GBV coordination groups (“sub-clusters”) at national and sub-national levels.
-Promote, respect and ensure that the Principles of Partnership are reflected in the day-to-day work of the GBV sub-cluster.
+- Establish and facilitate inter-agency, multi-sectoral work through the Protection cluster, including GBV coordination groups (“sub-clusters”) at sub-national levels.
+Promote, respect and ensure that the Principles of Partnership are reflected in the day-to-day work of the GBV sub-cluster at sub-national level.

-- Establish result-oriented, two-way communication channels between national and sub-national GBV coordination groups to ensure a standardized response to GBV.
+- Ensure result-oriented, two-way communication channels between the national GBV Coordination channel and sub-national GBV coordination groups to ensure a standardized response to GBV.

-- Proactively engage with all relevant stakeholders to ensure coordination bodies reflect the range of actors addressing GBV, including across multiple sectors (health, psychosocial, legal, security, etc.) and categories of actors (UN, NGO, civil society, government, etc.).
-As feasible, engage UN missions who may be active in addressing GBV, including but not limited to ensuring inter-agency inputs to the annual S-G’s report on conflict-related sexual violence.
+- Proactively engage with all relevant stakeholders at the sub-national level to ensure coordination bodies reflect the range of actors addressing GBV, including across multiple sectors (health, psychosocial, legal, security, etc.) and categories of actors (UN, NGO, civil society, government, etc.).

-- Regularly represent the GBV sub-cluster in Protection Cluster meetings, OCHA-led meetings (e.g. around development of the Strategic Response Plan or for Inter-Cluster Coordination), and other relevant meetings, including those called by the Humanitarian Coordinator.
+- Regularly represent the Protection Cluster in OCHA-led meetings (e.g. around development of the Strategic Response Plan or for Inter-Cluster Coordination), and other relevant meetings, including those called by the Humanitarian Coordinator.

-- Coordinate and collaborate with other clusters/working groups such as the Health Cluster, Child Protection Sub-Cluster, Shelter Cluster, Food Security Cluster, Education Cluster, Mental Health and Psychosocial Support Working Group, etc. to ensure integration of GBV-related action in their Cluster plans and to advocate for joint awareness-raising for non-GBV specialists.
+- Coordinate and collaborate with other clusters/working groups such as the Health Cluster, Shelter Cluster, Food Security Cluster, Education Cluster in the affected areas and in capital as necessary to ensure integration of GBV-related action in their Cluster plans and to advocate for joint awareness-raising for non-GBV specialists.

-- Advocate with donors and mobilize resources for inter-agency GBV prevention and response in line with GBV sub-cluster work plan and SRP.
-As necessary, leverage resources within UNFPA to support inter-agency GBV activities under the Sub-Cluster.
+- Advocate with donors and mobilize resources for inter-agency GBV prevention and response in line with GBV work plans.
+As necessary, leverage resources within UNFPA to support inter-agency GBV activities under the Protection cluster.